Theodore S. Parvin: Personal life

 He was one of the organizers of the State Historical Society and served several years as its secretary and as editor of the Annals of Iowa, a historical magazine published by the society.
 Parvin made large contributions to the library, newspaper files, and general collections of that Society, and for more than thirty years was one of the most valued writers of historical and biographical articles for the Annals of Iowa and the Historical Record.
 Having been one of the first officials of the Territory and long associated with its public affairs, personally acquainted with prominent men of all parties for more than sixty years, Parvin was long regarded as the highest authority on Iowa history and biography.

-He was one of the founders of the Masonic Order of Iowa and has been Grand Master and Grand Secretary of the Grand Lodge of the State for many years.
-In his capacity as secretary, he collected at their building at Cedar Rapids the most extensive Masonic library in the world.
-He also collected and donated to the library a more complete collection of Iowa books and rare documents than is possessed by any other library.
-Parvin's contributions to early Iowa newspapers, legislative journals, and session laws, long out of print, and other rare publications to the State and Historical libraries have been continuous and exceedingly valuable.
-He was one of the most valued members of the Pioneer Lawmakers' Association and his historical contributions to that organization have been of great value.
-His writings and addresses on historical subjects relating to Iowa for half a century would fill several volumes.
+He was one of the founders of the Masonic Order of Iowa and served as Grand Master and Grand Secretary of the Grand Lodge of the State.
+In his capacity as secretary, he assembled at their building in Cedar Rapids a large Masonic library.
+He also collected and donated a collection of Iowa books and rare documents to the library.
+Parvin contributed early Iowa newspapers, legislative journals, session laws, and other rare publications to the State and Historical libraries.
+He was a member of the Pioneer Lawmakers' Association, where he contributed historical material, and wrote and spoke on Iowa historical subjects over a fifty-year period.

 He died at his home in Cedar Rapids, on June 28, 1901.